CurveDocs/curve-docs/docs/LLAMMA/amm.md

         ```

 ## **Exchange Methods**
-The LLAMMA can be used to exchange tokens like in any other AMM.
-This is necessary as the price gets tweaked when the price of collateral goes up or down (is in soft liquidation) and arbitrageur can arbitrage those differences.
-Trading through this AMM essentially means users are getting soft-liquidated or de-liquidated -> every trade is essentially an arbitrage.
+The corresponding AMMs for the markets can be used to exchange tokens, just like in any other AMM.
+This is necessary, as positions in soft-liquidation are arbitrated by trades within the AMM.

 ### `exchange`
 !!! description "`AMM.exchange(i: uint256, j: uint256, in_amount: uint256, min_amount: uint256, _for: address = msg.sender) -> uint256[2]:`"

     Function to exchange two coins.

-    The exchange function always updates the oracle even if we exchange 0.
-    Amount of input coin is known and need to set minimum amount of output (if not reached, tx will revert).

     Returns: amount of coins given in and out (`uint256`).